symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 As soon as you enable validation, each field will automatically be validated when its model is updated.
-For example, if you want a single field to be validated “on change” (when you change the field and then blur the field), update the model via the ``change`` event:
+For example, if you want a single field to be validated "on change" (when you change the field and then blur the field), update the model via the ``change`` event:

 .. code-block:: twig